 Professional Orientation (One total credit hour)

 Designed for incoming freshmen, this course provides an orientation to careers in the intended field of study and introduces resources available to students from the department, college and University.

 Jesuit Tradition (12 total credit hours)

-This portion of the core curriculum is met by taking a three credit-hour course in theology, a three credit-hour course in philosophy or ethics, and an additional six credit hours in humanistic values which should be chosen from philosophy; theology; the social and behavioral sciences including anthropology, communications, economics, education, political science, psychology, public health, public policy studies, sociology and social work; or the humanities including fine arts, literature, history and foreign language.
+This portion of the core curriculum is met by taking a three credit-hour course in theology, a three credit-hour course in philosophy or ethics, and an additional six credit hours in humanistic values which should be chosen from philosophy; theology; the social and behavioral sciences including anthropology, communications, communication sciences disorders, criminology and criminal justice, economics, education, political science, psychology, public health, sociology and social work; or the humanities including fine arts, literature, history and foreign language.